 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A codeine overdose can be fatal, especially in a child or other person using the medicine without a prescription.
 Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.

-This medicine may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how Promethazine with Codeine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Do not drink alcohol.
 Dangerous side effects or death could occur.

-Promethazine with Codeine (codeine and promethazine) side effects
+Promethazine with Codeine side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+This medicine may cause serious side effects.
 Stop using this medicine and call your doctor at once if you have:

 noisy breathing, sighing, shallow breathing;